TUDelftNAS/Delftvisor/design/design.md

 This section discusses some event that may happen that aren't directly openflow messages.

 ## New switch connection
- - Sent port-up messages for all virtual ports on this switch
+ - Send port-up messages for all virtual ports on this switch
  - Rerun routing algorithm, update all routes

 ## Lost switch connection
- - Sent port-down messages for all virtual ports on this switch
+ - Send port-down messages for all virtual ports on this switch
  - Rerun routing algorithm, update all routes

 ## New controller connection